lxrco/omnifraud/README.md

 * is alphanumeric
 * is of reasonable length (more than 255 might be overkill)
 * has some uniqueness properties (tip: don't do things like `crc32(time())`)
+* does not change between page loads
+* is shared between client/server

-Once you have your random session ID, toss it into a cookie (or custom header, however you want to communicate it) and use it for both the front-end tracker and the back-end fraud requests.
+Once you have your random session ID, toss it into a cookie and use it for both the front-end tracker and the back-end fraud requests.

 ### Instantiation